 The chart for poetic structures represented in this year's "long poem" category looks remarkably similar to that of the "short" division:

-With 42 free-verse nominees, 9 poems featuring regular meter and/or rhyme, 1 prose poem, and 2 poems of other traditional poetic forms, the "long" division of this year's Rhysling Anthology looks--in stylistic terms--remarkably similar at a glance to the make-up of recent editions of most high-profile "literary" (i.e. non-SFF-focused) poetry journals.
+With 42 free-verse nominees, 9 poems featuring regular meter and/or rhyme, 1 prose poem, and 2 poems of other traditional poetic forms, the "long" division of this year's Rhysling Anthology looks--in stylistic terms--remarkably similar at a glance to the make-up of recent editions of many high-profile "literary" (i.e. non-SFF-focused) poetry journals.
 Compare the latest installments of Poetry Magazine or Rattle, for instance.

-Whether the present decade's pronounced emphasis on free verse across genres in English-language poetry publication is due primarily to reader demand, to editorial preference, or to writerly fashion is anyone's guess.
+Whether the present decade's pronounced emphasis on free verse across genres in English-language poetry publications is due primarily to reader demand, to editorial preference, or to writerly fashion is anyone's guess.
 I personally suspect it's a combination of all three factors, and that each trend has been helping bolster the others in an endless feedback loop.
 Whatever the case may be, though, free verse currently rules the day, and this fact is reflected in the contents of the 2019 Rhysling Anthology.

 Four of the free-verse poems that made the present Anthology, by the by, were recommended in the very first post that went up here at specpotpourri: Peri Fae Blomquist’s “Mother Giant," Nitoo Das’ “The Cat’s Daughters," August Huerta’s “Concerning President Carter and the UFO Sighting," and Katherine Inskip’s “Fortune Favours the Cold.”
 My very warm congratulations to these four poets on the nomination of their work!
 The distinction is richly deserved in each case, and no matter how these poems place in the final vote, I think this year’s Rhysling Anthology is enhanced by their inclusion.